zmaril/OgreDocs/README.md

 ### The Tinkerpop stack

-Before gooing down the rabbit hole, I offer the briefest of warnings: the [Tinkerpop folks](https://github.com/tinkerpop?tab=members) have been working on Gremlin, [Pipes](https://github.com/tinkerpop/pipes/wiki), and
+Before going down the rabbit hole, I offer the briefest of warnings: the [Tinkerpop folks](https://github.com/tinkerpop?tab=members) have been working on Gremlin, [Pipes](https://github.com/tinkerpop/pipes/wiki), and